 “Even with stretching, you still need strength to prevent injury.
 Strength training is essential if you want to push for more advanced levels of yoga.”

-When asked about her training at Level, Motoko says “it’s fun, especially when you are training with friends, you know who you’re going to meet at the gym.
-It definitely contributes to the motivation to come.
+When asked about her training at Level, Motoko says “It’s fun, especially when you are training with friends that you know who you’re going to meet at the gym.
+It definitely adds to the motivation to come.”

 “Personal training can be intimidating, but I know that I cannot cheat with a trainer watching me.”